This page contains affiliate links. Please read our disclosure for more info.

 Being vegetarian is easy here and there are a few vegetarian restaurants in San Marcos and San Pedro.
 Our favourite places to eat in San Marcos were Il Giardino which has a garden setting and decent veggie burger, and Fe which has tasty Indian curries.
-In San Pedro we liked Home for the vegan wholewheat pancakes made with flax, sesame, and pumpkin seeds, and the bread and pan de chocolate at the Italian restaurant Idea Connection.
+In San Pedro we liked Home (Update October 2019: Now closed permanently) for the vegan wholewheat pancakes made with flax, sesame, and pumpkin seeds, and the bread and pan de chocolate at the Italian restaurant Idea Connection.

 Our favourite pizza was from Pizza Pablo which delivers to San Marcos.
 A vegetarian pizza cost 55Q plus 5Q for delivery.
 To order call Stuart (5448 2469) around lunchtime and they deliver between 5 and 6pm.

 San Marcos is the yoga village on Lake Atitlán so there are plenty of options.
 Drop-in classes cost 40Q and mats are provided.

 Hostal Del Lago – Located just outside the village on the road to Tzununa, this is where I went most often.
 It has the best views on a platform over the lake, and classes daily at 7.30am and 9am.
 The teachers change each week—check the schedule next to their door—but usually include a mix of hatha and vinyasa.